• Skip to primary navigation

 Basbousa with Cream (بسبوسة بالقشطة )

-basbousa with cream
+Basbousa with cream recipe

 Jump to Recipe Jump to Video Print Recipe